 Lengthy co-op missions designed for three players, with a matchmaking queue.
 Accessible via the Strikes playlist node on the Director (map).
 Unlocks as you progress through the story campaign.
 Strikes will reward you with Vanguard Tactician tokens which can be traded with Commander Zavala for faction reputation, eventually leading to Legendary loot.

 Unlocked at the end of the Red War story campaign.
 Each week, Cayde-6 will offer a selection of treasure maps from a featured Destination – presumably the one featured in the Flashpoint.
 Purchasing one marks your map with an Ace of Spades symbol indicating the location of one of Cayde-6’s stashes.
 These contain random loot which can range up to high level Legendaries or even Exotics, and sometimes also include rare lore-related drops you can return to Cayde-6 for rewards.

 Trials of the Nine

-Each of the four Destinations has a one-time World Quest, which will net you an Exotic weapon upon completion.
+Each of the four Destinations has a one-time World Quest, three of which lead into an Exotic weapon quest upon completion.
 These cannot be repeated.
 To unlock a World Quest, you need to complete the Red War story campaign and reach level 20.
 Upon doing so, view the Destination map and lock for a dark blue icon with a crown on it.
-This will begin a quest chain with multiple steps, at the end of which you’ll begin a Weapon Quest.
+This will begin a quest chain, each of which we suspect leads into a future Destiny 2 storyline.